Dance party: School dances

 A school dance is a dance sponsored by a school, and may be casual or formal.
 Casual school dances were originally limited to Western countries, although schools in other countries are beginning to adopt such events.
 There are some schools, such as Arlington High School in Arlington, Massachusetts, that prohibit school-hosted dances, citing sex and alcohol problems.

 In the United States

 One of the most significant school dances is prom, a relatively formal event normally reserved for Junior grade and Senior grade students.
 Some schools host a winter formal, a similar event, for the lower grades.
 In the 1950s, informal school dances in the United States were often called sock hops.
 The traditional Sadie Hawkins dance may be formal or semi-formal.

-Formal dances

-One type of formal dance, known as a ball, is a dance event where guests dress formally.
-In Western culture, a male may don white tie and a female may don a ball gown.
-Dinner dances are formal dances where dinner is served.
-Often, the style of music played at a ball is most suited to ballroom dancing.